 - Coat your blueberries.
 Add 1 tablespoon of flour to your blueberries and toss them until coated.
 This will prevent them from sinking to the bottom of your pan whilst baking.

 - Rub the sugar and lemon zest together.
-Add the lemon zest into the bowl of sugar and rub it between your finger tips for one minute until the sugar is moist and fragrant.
+Add the lemon zest to the bowl of sugar and rub it between your fingertips for one minute until the sugar is moist and fragrant.

 - Add in the eggs.
 Reduce the speed to low and add in the eggs, one at a time, beating well after each addition until well incorporated.
 Scrape down the base and sides of the bowl.